-- Supply location manager with a list of vendor requests such as a table for DJ or setup space needed by florist.
+- Supply location manager with a list of vendor requests such as a table for DJ or setup space needed for a florist.

 - Plan reception seating chart.

-- Print place and table cards, or finalize list with the calligrapher you have hired to do so.
+- Print place and table cards, or finalize list with the calligrapher you've hired.

 - Call all wedding vendors and confirm arrangements.

 - Give ceremony and reception site managers a schedule of vendor delivery and setup times, plus contact numbers.

 - Groom: Get your hair trimmed.

 - Bride: If you need to, have your gown pressed or steamed.